klepsydra-technologies/kpsr-tutorial/tutorials/chapter2.md

 * As noted in the previous chapter, we must remove the listener before stopping the event loop.
 * The sleep calls are included because as this is a multi-threaded application, the sleep ensures that sufficient time is given to the function calls to terminate.
 If we don't give enough time to the removeListener call, the event loop may get blocked in its stop() call.

-#### Example 3: A more complex example
+#### Example 3: A more complex example + Publishing with ROS types

 The previous example is intended to show the most basic use, and thus might appear too counter-intuitive in demonstrating the usage of Klepsydra.
 As in the previous chapter, we show the example with vector data used in this case.
-We reuse the class SumVectorData (with modifications to use ROS Float32MultiArray type).
+In addition, we demonstrate another feature of using Klepsydra SDK with ROS - the ability to using existing ROS data types.

 Ideally, we should separate our application from the middleware.
-However for simplicity, we use the existing ROS message type in this example.
-Klepsydra includes an `IdentityMapper` class which allows the use of middleware-specific data types in Klepsydra.
+However, in some cases, it may be impractical to do so and the application code may use ROS message types internally.
+In such a case, it would be preferable to use the existing ROS message types directly with Klepsydra publishers and subscribers and avoid the overhead of transforming data from one type to another.
+For such a case, Klepsydra also provides an `IdentityMapper` class which allows the use of middleware-specific data types in Klepsydra.

+As ROS does not have a simple equivalent for `std::vector<float>` data type, we use the ROS `Float32MultiArray` for our example.
+It showcases perfectly the use case where writing a converter from `Float32MultiArray` to `std::vector<float>` would be impractical and modifying the `SumVectorData` to use the ROS data type instead would be the better option.

 As mentioned above, good programming practices encourage the application specific code to be independent of the middleware being used.
 The chapter 3 will show how you can use klepsydra to publish a data type by automatically mapping it to equivalent middleware-specific data types.